Recent Developments (updated 1st June 2023)

 - The Leigh Day Claim

-- Why ShareSoc Chose to Endorse the Leigh Day Claim
+- ShareSoc’s Endorsement of the Leigh Day Claim

 - Join the ShareSoc Woodford Campaign

-- to help affected Woodford investors seek compensation for their losses where possible
+- help affected Woodford investors recover their losses where possible

-- to ensure that those who contributed to those losses through action or inaction are held to account
+hold to account those who contributed to those losses through action or inaction

 The Woodford scandal also raises questions about consumer education and about the structure of funds holding less liquid assets, how they are marketed, and the roles and responsibilities of the various parties involved.